KA2501/HFS/README.md

 # Stumato

 Stumato is a revolutionary platform aimed at enhancing the student experience by providing personalized services and seamless transactions.
-With a focus on convenience, customization, and innovation, HFS is poised to transform how students engage with businesses and services.
+With a focus on convenience, customization, and innovation, Stumato is poised to transform how students engage with businesses and services.

 ### 1. Frontend (Android App)